Checkmarx/Kotlin-SCP/src/m3-insecure-communication/README.md

 automated and open Certificate Authority.
 Following the [documentation you'll get them deployed easily][5].

-On our Kotlin goat we'll go with a self-signed certificate.
+On [Kotlin Goat][0] we'll go with a self-signed certificate.
 While this is a common practice during development stage, it is not recommended for production systems.
 How to generate the certificate is out of scope of this guide.